meterio/meter_docs/tutorials/tutorial-spending-tokens.md

 ### Receive MTR function

-To receive MTR in your contract balance you need to create a function that is payable. msg.value contains the amount of MTR that has been in the transaction.
+To receive MTR in your contract balance you need to create a function that is payable. msg.value contains the amount of MTR that has been sent in the transaction.

 ````solidity
 function receiveMTR() public payable {